 Ever since encountering one of his manuscripts at Sam Fogg's, circa 2000, I have had an interest in medieval manuscripts from the collection of Harry A. Walton (d.2007), a dairy farmer of Covington, Virginia.
 They can be recognised by his purple ink-stamp, of which I show two examples here, and by comparison with the descriptions in the Supplement to de Ricci's Census.

-A more detailed list, with photographs (but of course omitting those previous sold to Fogg or others) is provided by the posthumous auction catalogue of his collection, sold in New York in 2009.
+A more detailed list, with photographs (but of course omitting those previously sold to Fogg or others) is provided by the posthumous auction catalogue of his collection, sold in New York in 2009.
 Lot 15 in the sale was an interesting Book of Hours illuminated by an otherwise unrecorded artist:

-In both catalogues it is described as being imperfect, with 31 miniatures, the bookplate of Edward Mars Elmhirst [1915-1957], and bound in old black morocco, with the Elmhirst crest in gilt on upper cover.
+In both catalogues it is described as being imperfect, with 31 miniatures, with the bookplate of Edward Mars Elmhirst [1915-1957], and bound in old black morocco, with the Elmhirst crest in gilt on upper cover.
 An example of his crest is on the British Armorial Bindings website:

 There are a few biographical details of Elmhirst here.